LinuxHackersClub/presentations/LCLG/0-intro.md

 [//]: #
 > CLI is much more simple to implement, and thus is often used in small tools such as `cat` and `ls`, but also is common among programs that might be used in scripting such as `ffmpeg` and `imagemagick`

 So, what exactly is a Command Line?
-Basically, it is a text interface using which you can interact with you operating system (Linux, MacOS and sometimes w\*ndows).
+Basically, it is a text interface using which you can interact with you operating system (Linux, MacOS and sometimes wᴉndows).
 Unlike GUI and TUI apps, you type every command - and call *executables* - yourself.
 A *shell* such as Bash (Bourne Again Shell) or Zsh is used to make our lives easier, it is the program that asks user user for command (through CLI), executes it and shows the result - [think about why do we need a special program for that](because it not only asks user for command, but also parses its arguments, sets environment variables, substitutes variables and commands, redirects output etc.)

 Several applications have been written that use interfaces becase of their adventages in some fields.
-To give you some ideas on what can be achieved using only CLI or TUI, I suggest you [searching for awesome-{cli,tui} on GitHub](https://github.com/agarrharr/awesome-cli-apps)
+To give you some ideas on what can be achieved using only CLI or TUI, I suggest you [searching for awesome-{cli,tui} on GitHub](for example, here: https://github.com/rothgar/awesome-tuis)

+---

 # Linux starter pack - basic tools